adrien-zinger/mjml-setup/README.md

 ###  Script

-1. Run `yarn build` to build all compiled HTML files
+1. Run `yarn build` to build all templates compiled HTML files
-2. Run `yarn start` to watch for changes on MJML files.
+2. Run `yarn start` to watch for changes on MJML files for development.
 A browser window should open with a dev server and auto reload.
-3. Run `yarn gen` to build emails
+3. Run `yarn dist` to build final emails in the dist folder

+### Json files

+**placeholder.json** Test template contents replace all components **content.json** For each generated file replace content
 ### MJML

 The [mjml](https://mjml.io/documentation/) sources code should always be in the src folder.
 You can as well modify the gulpfile to specify differents targets.